MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/Leapp-upgrade-process-rhel-7-and-8.md

 > [!NOTE]
-> If you locked the Virtual Machine to a minor release, remove the version lock.
+> If you locked the virtual machine to a minor release, remove the version lock.
 For more information, see [Switch a RHEL 8.x VM back to non-EUS](/azure/virtual-machines/workloads/redhat/redhat-rhui?tabs=rhel8#switch-a-rhel-7x-vm-back-to-non-eus-remove-a-version-lock).

 1. If you use the `yum-plugin-versionlock` to restrict packages to a certain version, remove the restriction by running